 How to Use Oat Flour in Recipes

 You can replace regular flour with homemade oat flour in a variety of recipes, including muffins, bread, cakes, and other baked goods.
-Oat flour is also really popular to use in pancakes.
-Oat flour is wonderful for healthy baking in general.
+It’s really popular to use in healthy baking in general.

 Oat Flour Recipes